tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 ### Current support for peer banning

-The p2p layer implements only banning peers for an indefinite amount of time, by marking them as bad (calling the `MarkBad` routine implemented by the `Switch`).
-The peers are reinstated to the list of good peers only if the node requires more peers.
-They can also not be marked as bad forever (blacklisted).
+The p2p layer implements banning peers by marking them as bad and removing them from the list of peers to connect to for *at least* a predefined amount of time.
+This is done by calling the `MarkBad` routine implemented by the `Switch`.
+If the node does not set the amount of time to be banned, a default value is used.
+Note that the timing parameter sets the lower bound for when a peer will be unbanned.
+But the p2p layer will only try to connect to banned peers if the node is not sufficiently connected.
+Thus the node has no explicit control on when a reconnect attempt will be triggered.

 The application can blacklist peers via ABCI if the [`filterPeers`](../../spec/abci/abci%2B%2B_app_requirements.md#peer-filtering)